Growing and learning with babies

 Parents and those who care for babies have a great opportunity in these early years to help shape babies' learning, long before they start school.
 Babies are natural learners from birth.
 They learn by watching, listening and especially by doing.

 All babies go through similar stages of learning and development.
-There are differences between babies at each stage, and differences in the length of time it takes babies to move from stage to stage.
+But there are differences between babies at each stage, and differences in the length of time it takes babies to move from stage to stage.

 To find out more